 This can be committed against a person or property.
 A victim does not have to be a member of the group at which the hostility is targeted.

-In fact, anyone could be a victim of a hate crime.
+Anyone could be a victim of a hate crime.
 Hate crimes can include:

-- threatening behaviour
+- Threatening behaviour

-- assault
+- Assault

-- robbery
+- Robbery

-- damage to property
+- Damage to property

-- inciting others to commit hate crimes
+- Inciting others to commit hate crimes

-- harassment
+- Harassment

 Mate Crime is a form of crime in which a perpetrator befriends a vulnerable person with the intention of then exploiting the person financially, physically or sexually.
-"Mate" (British slang for 'friend') crime perpetrators take advantage of the isolation and vulnerability of their victim to win their confidence.
+"Mate" (British slang for "friend") crime perpetrators take advantage of the isolation and vulnerability of their victim to win their confidence.

-Indicators of mate crime
+Indicators of Mate Crime